 I made a Dutch Crumb Apple Pie this past week for my hubby (because I love him).
-It’s one of his favorite pies!
+It’s one of his very favorite pies, especially with the buttery pecan streusel crumb topping!

 He owns a real estate appraisal business, and has been working LONG, crazy hours for the past couple months to keep up with demand.
 He mentioned to me a few weeks ago on an incredibly busy, stressful day, how good a piece of Dutch Crumb Apple Pie pie sounded.
 So I made him a pie this week as a “thank you” for how hard he works for our family.
 THIS pie.
 It’s delicious!